Academic Policies

 Eligibility to March in the Graduation Ceremonies

-Degrees are awarded three times in the academic year — September, January, and May — and both the Gallatin Graduation and University Commencement ceremonies take place in May.
+Degrees are awarded three times in the academic year — January, May, and August — and both the Gallatin Graduation and University Commencement ceremonies take place in May.
 The following students are eligible to participate in the May ceremonies:

-- Degree recipients from the prior September and January
+- Degree recipients from the prior January

 - Degree candidates for May (To be a degree candidate for May, students are expected to complete all outstanding requirements for the degree by May graduation, and must have applied for graduation by the graduation application deadline.)